aungzanbaw/docker-voting-app/README.md

 * We will use Service name exactly like their hard coded in code based, except **Worker** no service/user consume this
 * **DB**, **Redis** don't need to expose to external (least privilege), ClusterIP
 * Expose **Voting**, **Result**, NodePort

+`kubectl get pod,svc,deploy` to check running services, deployments and pods (`all` could do the job)

+### Running pods
+`kubectl create -f voting-app.yaml`
+### Running services
+* We don't need to access worker pod
+* First we will exposse NodePort to user facing service like voting & result
+* We will have ClusterIP to make a stable connection, redis and db services
+* Later we will change NodePort to LoadBalancer to host on aws, gcp or azure
+### Running deployments